tybottorff/bottorffdocs/notes/literature_notes.md

  - some propose correlation between vitiligo occurrence and clinical response in melanoma patients receiving immunotherapy, but most studies have included heterogeneous patient and treatment settings
  - goal: investigate correlation between vitiligo occurrence and clinical benefit of immunotherapy
  - results: vitiligo occurrence correlated with favorable clinical outcome
+# CrossDome: an interactive R package to predict cross-reactivity risk using immunopeptidomics databases
+ - both peptide- and TCR-centered predictions
+ - **more focused on peptide-based vaccines or adoptive T cell therapy rather than ICB, perhaps still useful though for me**
+ - alanine/X scans can provide an initial assessment of T cell crossreactivity potential (guides proteomic searches for similar peptide motifs)
 # Crossreactivity of SARS-CoV-2 and influenza A-specific T cells in individuals exposed to SARS-CoV-2
 ## Abstract
  - geographical association between high influenza vaccination rates and lower incidences of SARS-CoV-2 infection (crossreactive T cells)